Zion National Park Backpacking List

 What to Pack to the Zion National Park – Food/Toiletries/Other Things

-For dining purposes, you may need to have camp dinnerware: a cup, a plate, a fork, a spoon, and a knife.
+For dining purposes, you may need to have camp dinnerware: a cup, a plate, a fork, a spoon, a knife or a spork for hiking.
 In front of the park entrance, you can buy matches and the other necessary staff for starting a fire.
 Before planning your cooking, you will need to know the safety regulations of the park.
 Make sure you know them all because it is of high importance.
-A Headlamp flashlight will be useful after the sun goes down, especially while cooking dinner.
+A head flashlight will be useful after the sun goes down, especially while cooking dinner.

 Apart from a basic tableware set, your group will need a pot for cooking and a kettle for tea.
 You should have a water filter; a mini version would be the best for hiking.
 Water purification drops can be used to make the water clean, as well.
 A person can hardly carry the whole amount of water for the whole day, so the hikers will have to filter the water from the park.